 I remember being extremely sensitive to critique and criticism at a very young age.
 Criticism, critique or penetrating questions about “Why I was the way I was” caused some emotional distress and I internalized and shut down.
 As far as other people were concerned, I guessed that their opinions of me, if negative, should elicit some sort of shut down on my part.
 I believe this is because even at a young age my actions came from a pure and genuine place and what I wanted most was a genuine, authentic connection with other people.
 I believe that truly connecting with and relating to others has been a lifelong struggle of mine, being trapped in my own mind, thoughts, or emotions.

 This year past year, Feb 20, 2019 marks 22 years in education for me.
 I was in the classroom again for the second year in a row after having stepped away for three years to take on leadership roles outside of the classroom, and on Feb.
 20, 2019, I grabbed my purse right at the end of 5th period and I left.
 I quietly gathered my personal items, secured the computers in the classroom to ensure they were out of reach of the students, made sure the room was tidy, locked the door behind me and left.
 I never came back.
 I sent an email to the assistant principal, lead administrator in charge at the time that read, “I need to go home.
 I have a medical emergency.”
 I had just shed tears in front of my students for the first time in 22 years.
-Twenty years of mental and emotional strength seemed now almost non exist.
-The work of rebuilding myself was a stake.
-Anxiety attacks and mere heartbreak made their way past the secret rooms that I had tucked them away in and I had now come undone right before my class of 10th Intensive Reading students.
+Twenty years of mental and emotional strength seemed now almost non-existent.
+The work of rebuilding myself was at stake.
+Anxiety attacks and mere heartbreak made their way past the secret rooms that I had tucked them away in and I had now come undone right before my class of 10th Grade Intensive Reading students.
 I knew enough about myself and needs to know that what had broken in me could not be put back together in the 5 minutes allotted to change class periods.
 I needed space.

 There were 60 days of school left and I would not be getting any more sick days.
 There was no way I could earn any more.
 It was impossible.
 I asked the school secretary how I could earn more days to simply reset.
 She said I could not.
 I spoke to my administrator about creating a flex schedule where I could have a bit more time away from the classroom or someone, an assistant (even volunteer) inside the classroom.
 She said it was not possible.
 I had a plan in place, had filed paperwork for Family Medical Leave Act (FMLA) guaranteed with my qualifying medical condition of diagnosed bi-polar disorder.
 I had planned to work 10 more days before taking my leave.
 I had spoken to administrators about my struggles and need for break.
 I need intermittent breaks.
 A respite.
-Impossible for a classroom teacher.
+Impossible for a classroom teacher, I was told.
+I needed space.

 I was my colleague 22 years ago.
 Only, my students did not have social media, so it was not captured on video to be shared to reach 1 million views but I was the topic of gossip and object of pity.
 I was marked as worthless.
 Weak.
 Unable to cope.
 Can’t cut it.
 Done.
 First year teaching and I was cracked wide open.
 Spent two weeks in an inpatient care hospital.
 This is where I learned that I was fragile.
 That I could break.